Health Lifestyle

 Drugs (including alcohol)

 Both drug abuse and withdrawal from drugs can trigger the symptoms of anxiety attacks.
-Many people with anxiety also use drugs in an attempt to ameliorate the symptoms and eventually become addicted, so the causal mechanism can go in both directions.
+Many people with anxiety also use drugs in an attempt to ameliorate the symptoms and eventually become addicted, so the causal mechanism can go in both directions

 Medical conditions

 Several medical conditions can trigger or worsen symptoms of anxiety.
 Heart disease, diabetes, thyroid problems, and respiratory disorders can all send signals to the brain that “there’s danger present.”
-And certain rare tumors actually produce fight-or-flight hormones that the body and brain interpret as extreme stress.
-Many of the medications prescribed for medical conditions themselves can trigger anxiety.
+And certain rare tumors produce fight-or-flight hormones that the body and brain interpret as extreme stress.
+Many medications prescribed for medical conditions themselves can trigger anxiety.
 And in some cases, nutritional deficiencies can cause anxiety or panic attack-like symptoms as well.

 Foods that Trigger Anxiety